pablodecm/paper-inferno/paper/paper.md

 Nonetheless, for the problems
-of relevance in this work, the probability density is not available in closed form so the general task of finding a sufficient summary statistic cannot be tackled directly.
-Hence, alternative methods to build summary statistics have to be followed.
+of relevance in this work, the probability density is not available in closed form so the general task of finding a low-dimensional sufficient summary statistic cannot be tackled directly.
+Furthermore, a low-dimensional summary statistic will not exist in general for a given problem.
+The concept of sufficiency is important to understand why probabilistic classification has been used as proxy task to obtain summary statistics for mixture-model problems when nuisance parameters are neglected, as shown in [appendix @sec:sufficiency].
+In this work, we instead propose an alternative method to build summary statistics.

 For simplicity, let us consider a problem where we are only interested on statistical inference on a